- 06 Apr 2022

 - Time of interaction

-This block reads the data files fetched from Totara into a Python data structure for each tenant at a time, and pipes it for further processing.
+This block is a Python class that reads the CSV files for each tenant at a time and pipes it for further processing.

-Depending on the recommendation mode selected, one of the data processors transforms the data into the compatible form that can be consumed by the subsequent process.
+Depending on the recommendation mode selected by the Site Administrator, one of the data processors transforms the data into the compatible form that can be consumed by the subsequent process.
 The output of each of the data processors is in sparse matrices form, so that the memory is used efficiently.

 Collaborative data processor

 This block ignores the user and content data and transforms the interactions data into a format that the subsequent modules can consume.